Amarish1308/Simple1/demon.md

 and the third

-and a final fourth line
+and a final fourth line!!